elewa-academy/micro-projects/README.md

 ### 100 Day CSS

 Boost your CSS skilzz with 100 bite sized challenges.
+Each is presented as a small, completed project.
+Pick apart the source code, try replicating each one and explaining them to a friend.

 * [The 100 Challenges](https://100dayscss.com)